 These are usually a size 5 and lighter than a typical soccer ball.
-It is softer to touch hence comfortable for use on bare feet.
-Beach soccer balls are brightly colored in order to make them easy to spot in sandy beaches.
+It is softer to touch and hence comfortable for use on bare feet.
+Beach soccer balls are brightly colored in order to make them easy to spot on sandy beaches.
 They are also water-resistant as they are likely to get kicked into the beach.

 2. Materials Used

 A normal soccer ball consists of two parts; the bladder and the casing.
 The bladder is the inner compartment that holds the air while the casing covers the outer part of the ball as well as its panels.

 These are the popular octagon quilts that are seen on the exterior of a soccer ball.
 There are 32 panels on Official FIFA soccer balls while others have 18-26 panels.

 The most commonly used materials for casing are PolyUrethane(PU) and PolyVinyl Carbonate (PVC), synthetic leather, or a combination of PU and PVC.
 You can distinguish the type of casing used by touch.
 Balls that use PVC usually have a hard exterior but are cheap and durable.
 PU cased balls are softer to the touch, high in quality, and more responsive than PVC balls.
 Synthetic leather balls offer increased control hence ideal for professional matches or high-level playing.
 You will also notice a glossy finish on all soccer balls.
 This comes in handy in minimizing scuffing and water damage to the balls.

 This part is responsible for holding in the air.
 These can either be made of butyl or latex material.
 However, professionals prefer latex as it is softer.
 On the other hand, butyl bladders do not need frequent reflation as they have higher air retention.